gautamsinghvidhi/Corona-Virus-Prediction/README.md

 # Corona-Virus-Prediction
 The repository contains Aldema analysis of the Corona Virus pandemic, Covid-19, Coronavirus, SARS COV 2.
 This analysis helps predict the spread curve giving useful information like how much ultimately a place will get affected and when will it stop or saturate.
+The real data is extremely sensitive to the actions taken by the governments and hence the graph can only be trusted for next few days only.

 Suggestions: gautamsinghvidhi@gmail.com